Fetterman Fight: Battle

 Massacre Hill: Fetterman and his men were killed here.
 The Arapaho and Cheyenne were concealed to the left (west) of the foot trail in this photo; the Lakota were to the right (east).

 The battlefield was examined briefly and the bodies of soldiers removed quickly.
 According to a Cheyenne named White Elk, who was interviewed as he walked the battlefield 48 years after the event, the Indians had chosen ten warriors as decoys to tempt Fetterman into the ambush: two Arapaho, two Cheyenne, and two from each of the three Lakota bands present: the Oglala, Brulé, and Miniconjou.
 About three times as many Lakota participated in the battle as did Cheyenne and Arapaho.
 White Elk said that more Indians were present than at the Battle of the Little Bighorn, which would indicate an Indian force of considerably more than 1,000 men.
 Eyewitness testimonies and historians stated that Red Cloud was present in the battle, although his role during the fighting is unknown.
-Indian armies rarely had a single leader or a command structure.
+Indians rarely had a single leader or a command structure in combat.
 Red Cloud was one of those who planned much of the attack, but Hump (High Backbone), a Miniconjou, was the prominent leader in the fighting.

 After leaving Fort Phil Kearny with his infantry, Fetterman fired volleys at the small group of Indians, who harassed his flanks and taunted his soldiers.
 Instead of turning west to where the wagon train was under attack, he advanced northward up Lodge Trail Ridge, perhaps planning to circle east toward the wagon train, perhaps drawn by the Indian decoys, who mooned him.
 At the top of the ridge, in violation of orders from Carrington, he chose to follow the Indian decoys north rather than turn west to rescue the wagon train.
 He advanced along a narrow ridge leading to a flat area along Peno Creek.
 His cavalry under Grummond took the van, initially moving at a walk so the infantry could keep up.
 The decoys led him onward, with the cavalry leaving the infantry behind.